 Use the right personal protective equipment and apparel

 As per Factories Act, and NSC, the employers are obliged to provide their workers with proper protective gear and clothing.
-Well fit helmets, protective eyewear, ear plugs, muffs, protective gloves (while dealing with toxic chemicals) are a must and should be worn after proper inspection.
+Well fit helmets, protective eye wear, ear plugs, muffs, protective gloves (while dealing with toxic chemicals) are a must and should be worn after proper inspection.
 Full Body harnesses are life-saving equipment and are extremely important for every construction worker.
-Ensure that the equipments provided by the employers follow the standardised benchmark, and are properly inspected prior to every use.
+Ensure that the equipment provided by the employers follow the standardised benchmark, and are properly inspected prior to every use.

 Double check work-areas

-The maximum numbers of injuries happen where there is no fencing.
+The maximum number of injuries happen where there is no fencing.
 The areas with no fencing or any broken or damaged fencing should be avoided until they are completely repaired or a proper fencing is in place.
 There is always a possibility of fire while working with machines along with combustible chemicals and wielding operations.
-Open flames should always be kept away from construction sites due to the presence of flammable material.
-Knowledge about the fire extinguishers and where they are kept may prove to be highly beneficial and may save workers from hazardous situations.
+Open flames should always be kept away from construction sites due to the presence of flammable materials.
+Knowledge about using fire extinguishers and where they are kept may prove to be highly beneficial and may save workers from hazardous situations.